redfin/react-server/docs/page-api.md

 Add new configuration values, with defaults (only used by middleware).

 `handleComplete()`: Called when the request is complete and the full response has been sent.

+### Config values

+There are two config values that are honored by the navigator

+* `isFragment` (boolean) indicates a response is a fragment of a page, rather than a full page
+* `isRawResponse` (boolean) indicates a response is to be served as-is

 ## PAGE_MIXIN